 According to Laila Baker from the United Nations Population Fund (UNFPA), Morocco has long been working to ensure that combatting gender-based violence and implementing reproductive health measures are core elements of its emergency national preparedness plans.

-But, Baker said, the UNFPA’s own response to the disaster is not as robust when compared to its operations in Libya, another North African country reeling from environmental disaster after flooding brought on by a storm last week killed thousands.
+That’s why, Baker said, the UNFPA’s response to the disaster has not needed to be as robust when compared to its operations in Libya, another North African country reeling from environmental disaster after flooding brought on by a storm last week killed thousands.

 “We’re actually much more well-stocked in Libya because there has been an ongoing conflict,” Baker told Al Jazeera.